JJH: How it rolls in the boys’ club (excerpt)

 “You too.
 Talk to you later.”
 Clark said goodbye as Paul laid the handset down.

 Shifting a stack of personnel records, he sorted through the counselor candidates to fill the three available positions.
 Two were men, along with three women.
 Of the female candidates, one was coming out of retirement with twenty-seven years’ experience and a Ph.D.
-Of the other two, one was a former Spanish teacher who had gotten a counseling certificate five years ago from a state university.
+Of the other two, one was a former Spanish teacher who received a counseling certificate from a state university five years ago.
 The last was fresh out of Ohio State University, earned a full-ride athletic scholarship, a fifth-year master’s degree in counseling, a minor in computer science, and a part-time yoga instructor.
 Bingo!

 * * *